Rabbit Software

-Rabbit Software was an English software company which produced video games for home computers such as the ZX Spectrum, VIC-20, and Commodore 64 in the early to mid-1980s.
+Rabbit Software was an English software company founded by Alan Savage and Heather Lamont which produced video games for home computers such as the ZX Spectrum, VIC-20, and Commodore 64 in the early to mid-1980s.
 Rabbit's later software packaging was slightly different from that of the other software houses of the time, as the cassettes were encased within an outer red box which made them more distinctive on the shop shelves.

-Rabbit went into liquidation around the same time Imagine Software had problems.
+Rabbit went into voluntary liquidation in August 1984 after Savage committed suicide following a car crash.